Google Details Plan To Distrust Symantec Certificates - Slashdot

 They may have many products & services, or only a few, but without TRUST they have nothing.

-Good, let's distrust these lying sacks (Score:3)
+Good, let's distrust these lying sacks (Score:5, Informative)

 Basically, what happened is that Symantec allowed "foreign entities" (in countries like China, Italy, Brazil, Korea, Japan, Spain etc) to create certificates using it's root certificate.